Surrendering a Dog

 Where to go for help with a problem

 1. Have you called your breeder?
-Sometimes, people are embarrassed to call the breeder.
-Please don’t be embarrassed.
 A reputable breeder wants to know if there are problems.

 2. If you go to an animal trainer or behaviorist, please be sure that they have experience with terriers.
 Some don’t.
 Ask for references.